Please see below a list of college-wide funds to which you can donate. A list of funds by areas in the College of Music follows.

 Established by Roger J. Topliff, recipients will recognize an outstanding student whose primary instrument is clarinet.

-Stanley and Selma Hollander Endowed Scholarship for First Chair in Flute – AE0676
+Dr. Stanley and Selma Hollander Endowed Scholarship in Flute – AE0676

 Long-time friends and supporters of the College of Music, Stanley and Selma Hollander established this fund to support members of the Symphony Orchestra serving as principal flute.